rails/website/_world_speakers/2023/speakers/chris-oliver.md

 twitter: https://twitter.com/excid3
 ---

 Chris is the founder of GoRails, host of the Remote Ruby podcast, and creator of Jumpstart and Hatchbox.io.
-He loves building tools to make developers’ lives easier and helping people learn to code.
+He loves building tools to make developers' lives easier and helping people learn to code.